-Community Grant Program 2019 - Closed
+Community Grant Program 2019 - Second Intake Open

 Every year the Municipality receives more grant requests than it can fund.
 The objective of this Municipal Community Grants Program is to treat all organizations fairly and consistently and to share available resources throughout the municipality.
 Grants are intended to provide modest levels of support and assistance to community non-profit organizations.